opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

   - The pause/unpause events.
   - The reasons for scaling back.
 - After the test:
-  - The maximum number of clients reached
+  - The maximum number of clients reached.
   - A summary of test result metrics like service time, throughput, latency, and more.